florian-beetz/bachelor-thesis/thesis.md

 The first version of Java was then released in 1996.

-Today Java is primarily used in server applications and the mobile operating system Android, but can also be used for developing regular desktop applications [**citation needed**].
+Today Java is primarily used in server applications and the mobile operating system Android, but can also be used for developing regular desktop applications.

-The wide adoption of Java can be explained by it being mostly platform independent [**citation needed**].
+The wide adoption of Java can be explained by it being mostly platform independent.
 Java programs does not run directly on hardware, but on a *Java Virtual Machine* (JVM), so Java can be run on any platform that has a JVM available.

-## Java Platform Module System
+## Java Platform Module System {#sec:jpms}

 The Java Platform Module System (JPMS) -- also popular under its working name Jigsaw -- was the recent addition to the Java platform in version 9.